odigos-io/odigos/README.md

 ## What is Odigos?

 Odigos is an open-source distributed tracing solution that revolutionizes observability for Kubernetes environments.
-It provides instant tracing capabilities without requiring any code changes to your applications.
+It provides instant distributed tracing, metrics and log capabilities without requiring any code changes to your applications.

 ## Key Features